-- where the cash deposits and the exposures have no currency mismatch, the cash deposits are risk-weighted at 0%; - where the cash deposits and the exposures have currency mismatch, the cash deposits are risk-weighted at 20%; and - where the exposures secured by the cash deposits are repostyle transactions which satisfy the requirements set out in section 82 of the BCR (see paragraphs D3 to D10 of Annex IIIb-D for quick reference), the cash deposits are risk-weight at 10%.
+- where there is currency mismatch between the cash deposits and the exposures, the cash deposits are risk-weighted at 20%; and - where the exposures secured by the cash deposits are reposityle transactions which satisfy the requirements set out in section 82 of the BCR (see paragraphs D3 to D10 of Annex IIIb-D for quick reference), the cash deposits are risk-weight at 10%.

-When the cash deposit pledged to the institution is held at a third-party bank in a non-custodial arrangement, the institution should treat the cash deposit as an exposure to that third-party bank.
+When the cash deposit pledged to the institution is held at a thirdparty bank in a non-custodial arrangement, the institution should treat the cash deposit as an exposure to that third-party bank.
 The amount secured by that deposit should be reported under Class IV in the column of "Principal Amount after CRM" and allocated the risk-weight applicable to that third-party bank.